zdravkov/kendo-docs/api/framework/datasource.md

 ### error

 Fires when an error occurs during data read or sync.
-The event arguments are the same as the ones of the error event of $.ajax().

 > **Important**: If `schema.errors` is specified and the server response contains that field then the `error` event will be raised.
 The
 `errors` field of the event argument will contain the errors returned by the server.